Azure/azure-sdk-for-java/sdk/monitor/azure-monitor-query/src/samples/java/README.md

 Troubleshooting steps can be found [here][SDK_README_TROUBLESHOOTING].

-## Running Large Log Queries using Log Analytics
+## Run large log queries using Log Analytics

 Due to Log Analytics [service limits][monitor_service_limits], sometimes it may not be possible to retrieve all the expected data in a single query.
 For example, the number of rows returned or the maximum size of the